 This is similar to a loan, but your relatives will have to pay the funeral home instead of a lending company.
 You may need to make a monthly payment for a long time, but this does not affect your credit score.

 You can ask the Funeral Home to finance all or part of the total funeral cost.
-You need to carefully check the terms of the funeral financing agreement to be certain.
-Loan amount between $1,000 and $10,000 has interest rates of around 15-25% and the terms of up to 36 months.
+You need to carefully read the terms of the funeral financing contract to be certain.
+Loan amount of $1,000 to $10,000 has 15-25% interest rates and the terms of up to 36 months.

 Contact Social Security Administration